 The nearly archetypal character of Scrooge conceived by Dickens can stand in well for the trajectory of a composer’s life.
 Upon meeting Jon Deak, it took almost no time to see that his striking mien, skill at performance art, and biographical resonance with this work, would need to haunt every scene.
 In a sort of conceptual twist: he might be alive or dead; we might be seeing the opera’s origin or reckoning; the audience and musicians might be imagined or real; the singer and composer, and even conductor might or might not be the same person.
 That kind of fluidity is the open space accorded by all those radio plays of olde, and revived here in a cinematic opera.

-Risks get taken in this film, besides its essence as a concert – including a Prologue and Entr’acte that exceed the borders of the piece, all the while navigating genre boundaries between documentary, narrative cinema and magical reality.
+Risks get taken in this film, besides its essence as a concert – including a Prologue and Entr’acte that exceed the borders of the piece, while navigating genre boundaries between documentary, narrative cinema and magical reality.
 Meantime, my “floating” cinematography presents intimate, intuitively free-roaming views of the chamber players, perhaps unlike anything yet seen for traditional instruments.
 This project also inspired upscaling and restoring an early (and neglected) film from 1935 that fell into the public domain, for occasional incorporation into this film as an archival veil over the performance.
 From that effort of subtly applying latest-technology flicker/grain reduction, and audio expansion/noise reduction, it is a companion to this project in hour-long form, becoming the best available version in existence.
 The 1935 film does not rank among the most acclaimed Dickens adaptations, but its historical distinctions include several moments of expressionist camerawork unique to the Dickens canon, while also being the first sound film version of A Christmas Carol.